InkApplications/Koptional/README.md

 Optional.of(maybeInt) // Returns Optional<Int?> in Arrow/Guava 😧
 ```

-Koptional lets Kotlin's nullability feature's shine by directly allowing you
+Koptional lets Kotlin's nullability features shine by directly allowing you
 read access to the value of the optional, you can continue to use kotlin's
 features for null checks directly